minhtai048/QC_SoftTest/README.md

 * It would be nice if you can use your virtual environment to host the webapp independently.
 All steps are the same as mentioned above.

+TODO List (it isn't completed, other features may added or changed.)
+* Attach to database
+* <s>Feature 1: A function that counts total uses of webbapp in real-time.
+The output should expect related things to display on the frontend.</s>
+* <s>Feature 2: A function that displays a graph for total uses monitoring over time.
+The output should expect a graph displayed in the frontend.</s>
+* Feature 3: A function that collects information of provided users and stores to database.
+* Feature 4: A function for user to login.